Infinity Guitar Works

 Can I get two tone controls wired into my Telecaster?

 Two tone tele wiring is totally possible in most Telecasters.
-It’s a bit involved and actually takes some inspiration from its younger brother, the Stratocaster.
-So let’s look at what’s needed to be done.
+It’s a bit involved and takes some inspiration from its younger brother, the Stratocaster.
+So let’s look at what needs to be done.

 Why would I want two tone controls?